Androcentrism

 Androcentrism (Ancient Greek, ἀνήρ, "man, male") is the practice, conscious or otherwise, of placing a masculine point of view at the center of one's world view, culture, and history, thereby culturally marginalizing femininity.
 The related adjective is androcentric, while the practice of placing the feminine point of view at the center is gynocentric.

+Androcentrism has been described as a pervasive form of sexism.
+It has also been described as a movement centered on, emphasizing, or dominated by males or masculine interests.

 Etymology

-The term androcentrism was introduced as an analytic concept by Charlotte Perkins Gilman in a scientific debate.
-Perkins Gilman described androcentric practices in society and the resulting problems they created in her investigation on The Man-Made World; or, Our Androcentric Culture, published in 1911.
-Because of this androcentrism can be understood as a societal fixation on masculinity whereby all things originate.
-Under androcentrism, masculinity is normative and all things outside of masculinity are defined as other.
-According to Perkins Gilman, masculine patterns of life and masculine mindsets claimed universality while female patterns were considered as deviance.

-Education

-Some universities such as the University of Oxford consciously practiced a numerus clausus and restricted the number of female undergraduates they accepted.